Entanglement and edge effects in superpositions of many-body Fock states with spatial constraints: Entanglement

 \section{Entanglement}

-The entanglement in the charge density wave state limit, is governed by the different ways the particles organize to form the ground states.
-In essence, it could be said, that the quantum superposition of the enumerative combinatorics of the point-particles, described by Eq. (\ref{eq_3}), is creating quantum mechanical correlations in the system.
-Therefore we can estimate the entanglement, without diagonalizing the full Hamiltonian of the system, but by examining the microstructures inside the CDWS.
-The advantage of this approach compared to other methods like numerical diagonalization of the full Hamiltonian, is that we can study a relatively larger number of particles, since the size of the many-body Fock space is not directly involved in our calculations.
+The entanglement in the strong interaction or the CDW limit, is governed by the different ways the particles organize to form the ground states.
+In essence, the quantum superposition of the enumerative combinatorics of the point-particles, described by Eq. (\ref{eq_3}), is creating quantum mechanical correlations in the system.
+Therefore we can estimate the entanglement, without diagonalizing the full Hamiltonian of the system, but by examining the microstructures inside the Fock states that contribute in the ground state wavefunction.
+The advantage of this approach compared to other methods like numerical diagonalization of the full Hamiltonian, is that we can study a relatively larger number of particles.

-A well established approach to quantify these correlations is to split a quantum system in two partitions, say A and B forming this way a composite system.
+A well established approach to quantify the quantum correlations is to split a system in two partitions, say A and B forming this way a composite system.
 Then the entanglement between these partitions can be estimated via the reduced density matrix of partition A, $\rho_{A}\equiv tr_{B}|\Psi\rangle \langle\Psi|$ after tracing out the rest of the system, that is partition B. The elements of the reduced density matrix can be calculated via $\rho_{A}^{ij}=\sum_{k \in B} \Psi_{ik}^{*} \Psi_{jk}$, where $\Psi_{ik}=\frac{1}{\sqrt{D}}$ is the amplitude for each partitioned ground state $|ik \rangle$, where i(k) is the corresponding microstate in A(B).
-Moreover the Von Neumann entanglement entropy can be calculated
+Moreover the von Neumann entanglement entropy can be calculated

 The scaling of the entanglement entropy provides information about the strength of entanglement in 1D quantum systems.
 For critical 1D phases it has been shown that the entropy diverges logarithmically with increasing the partition size, while it saturates/converges for non-critical phases\cite{kitaev1}.
 The logarithmic divergence implies stronger entanglement than the converging case.